 Step Aside, Manual Marketing.
 Automation Is Coming

-Targeting individual customers is the crème de la crème of personalization.
-Automation is the means of getting there.
+Targeting individual customers is the holy grail of personalization.
+Automation is the means to get there.

 In days of yore, marketing was a much more manual and much less precise exercise.
 Companies relied on gathering information from broad customer segments to mount their campaigns.
 The one-size-fits-all approach aligned well with the ‘build it and they will come’ ethos of the day; the unshaken belief that product ate personal preference for breakfast.